-81. For example, in May 2006, the executive director of Life Care Center of Kansas City had to defend to the Plains Region Director of Clinical Services and Director of Marketing why two Medicare beneficiaries had been discharged after a "short" length of stay.
+83. For example, in May 2006, the executive director of Life Care Center of Kansas City had to defend to the Plains Region Director of Clinical Services and Director of Marketing why two Medicare beneficiaries had been discharged after a "short" length of stay.
 Notwithstanding the Executive Director's explanation that the two beneficiaries were discharged because they had met all their rehabilitation goals, the Regional Director of Clinical Services explained:

-If I am called prior to discharge from Medicare - I do walk them through everything possible before they are discharged whether it is related to what they are being skilled for or not.
+40 Case 1:08-cv-00251-HSM-WBC Document 163 Filed 04/28/14 Page 40 of 84 PageID #: If I am called prior to discharge from Medicare - I do walk them through everything possible before they are discharged whether it is related to what they are being skilled for or not.
 You have the format to follow before calling me.
 You guys need to call me prior to discharging from Medicare - and then I can be the one to say "YES," all their goals were met.
 And then maybe we won't have to go through all these questions.
+ANSWER: Life Care states that the referenced document speaks for itself.
+Life Care denies the remaining allegations of Paragraph 83, including to the extent the allegations mischaracterize the document, its meaning, or its relevance.

-- C. Life Care Used Its Rehabilitation Opportunity Committee To Identify And Pressure Facilities That Were Not Meeting Corporate Targets - 82.
-Life Care also used its Rehabilitation Opportunity Committee (or Rehab Performance Committee) to push its facilities and therapists to achieve its Ultra High and length of stay targets.
-Preston, Murray and Reams were members and active participants of the Rehab Opportunity Committee. - 83.
-In 2005, Life Care established this committee to increase Medicare revenues from the provision of rehabilitation therapy services and to attain higher Medicare RUG levels for its Medicare beneficiaries.
+84. Life Care also used its Rehabilitation Opportunity Committee (or Rehab Performance Committee) to push its facilities and therapists to achieve its Ultra High and length of stay targets.

+85. In 2005, Life Care established this committee to increase Medicare revenues from the provision of rehabilitation therapy services and to attain higher Medicare RUG levels for its Medicare beneficiaries.
 Life Care also established the committee to help move all divisions to 50 percent or greater Ultra high levels.
 In 2005, Ultra High days constituted only 8.9 percent of all Medicare rehabilitation days nationwide.
 Health Care Financing Review, 2007 Statistical Supplement, Table 6.9.